 The script for the course can be downloaded here.
 Please read chapter 0 prior to the beginning of the course.
 This introductory section deals with fundamental, overarching concepts that may be viewed as prerequisites for any mathematical application and study, regardless of its purpose or context.

-The welcome session for master's students will take place online on: September 3, 14:00 (ZOOM link tba)
+The welcome session for master's students will take place online on: September 3, 14:00 (slides)